How to Add SSL to Your Internal Intranet 4 options for secure HTTPS access inside your network.

 - Requires internal DNS to match public domain

-- Mid-range cost depending on provider
+- Mid-range cost depending on provider - but you may already have one (so free)

 - Great for real internal hostnames or IPs